|Riding Level||Beginner - Expert|

 Jumps: Very poppy and we are wondering where they hid the pop in this ride.
 It was super easy to ollie with and very easy to hit small to medium kickers with.
 We didn’t go any bigger but it didn’t seem like

-So yeah the name harbors a lot of industry insider resentment that we have heard a lot about but can’t really comment on because we weren’t ever inside the industry to witness first hand.
+So yeah the name harbors a lot of industry insider resentment that we have heard a lot about but can’t really comment on because we weren’t even inside the industry to witness first hand.
 We can only comment on what we know for certain and that’s how good this board rides.

 Smokin Buck Ferton is a playful park board that felt a little different than the Super Park.
 It felt more solid and thick.
 More like a heavy indestructible park board made to last 100+ day.
 Smokin and Mervin both have heavier well built boards.
 This is a pretty snappy playful park board.